90-Day Trial Periods

 - Employers must be clear with their employees as to whether they are offering a trial period (s67A & B of the ERA 2000) or a probationary period (s67).
 Copies of the Act can be downloaded for free from www.legislation.govt.nz

-- From 1 March 2009 it is important that employers check employment agreements before giving notice to terminate during a trial period to ensure their action is legal
+- It is important that employers check employment agreements before giving notice to terminate during a trial period to ensure their action is legal

-- To avoid problems, employers are recommended to seek advice before offering a trial period.
+- To avoid problems, employers are recommended to seek advice before offering a trial period, or if they are considering dismissal

 Employer Superannuation Contribution Tax Update